shunsunsun/Comp790-166-CompBio_Sp22/README.md

 Time and Place: Monday/Wednesday 9:30am-10:45am in SN0115

 Info and Attributes: This is a 3-credit full-semester course and fulfills the 'Applications' category for CS students.
+It is a lecture-style class (I will teach the lectures) and includes two homework assignments and a course project.

 Office Hours: Monday 10:45-noon or by appointment